lindnjoe/Virtual-Input-Pins/README.md

    `klipper/klippy/extras/` directory.
 2. Place `AFC_AMS1.cfg` and `AFC_AMS2.cfg` (or your customized versions) in `printer_data/config/AFC/`.
-3. Define each AMS using an `[AFC_AMS AMS_X]` section.
-The first AMS enables synchronization with OpenAMS and may specify an optional `interval` setting for the polling frequency.
+3. Enable OpenAMS synchronization by adding an `[afc_openams]` section.
+   It may include an optional `interval` setting for the polling frequency.
-4. Map the AMS to its OpenAMS instance with `oams: oamsX` within each `[AFC_AMS AMS_X]` block.
+4. Define each AMS using an `[AFC_AMS AMS_X]` section and map it to its OpenAMS instance with `oams: oamsX`.

 The legacy `virtual_input_pin.py` and `auto_ams_update.py` modules are no longer required and have been removed from this project.